 Regularly practising simple, short exercises to nurture mindfulness and compassion for ourselves and for others can help us steadily deepen our awareness of how we actually are, and how to look after ourselves in daily life.

-It's been said that if you practice meditation and mindfulness with any degree of seriousness it will change you, and fundamentally change how you understand yourself and experience the world.
+It's been said that if you practice mindfulness and compassion-based meditation with any degree of seriousness it will change you, and fundamentally change how you understand yourself and relate to the world.

 “To see a world in a grain of sand and heaven in a wild flower,

 Hold infinity in the palm of your hand and eternity in an hour” – William Blake

 “Mindfulness is about being fully awake in our lives.
 It is about perceiving the exquisite vividness of each moment.
 We also gain immediate access to our own powerful inner resources for insight, transformation, and healing” – Jon Kabat-Zinn